 If all that sporty stuff leaves you a little out of breath, take it down a notch at Ferndene Gorge State Reserve.
 Ferndene is based at the foothills of the Dial Range, located inland to the south of Penguin and Ulverstone, and is considered a special place by the locals.
 Pack a picnic or cook a bbq; then take an easy bush-walk and chill out to the sound of birds calling.
 Of course, if you want to get even more sweaty, there’s a substantial network of walking tracks around Dial Range.

-3. Try A Little Retail Therapy… Or Beauty Therapy?
+3. Retail Therapy Or Beauty Therapy

 Did someone say shopping?
 You don’t need a big city to relieve you of your spending money.
 In fact, you can uncover a host of quirky, funky shops in small Tasmanian towns.
 There’s treasure to be found at Nest in Penguin for example; try the Woodcraft Guild or Under the Oak in Ulverstone for something special.
 And of course you have to be looking your best when strolling around, so give Bohemian Beauty a call.
 Have a pedicure, just for fun.

-4. Get Up Close and Personal with a Critter
+4. Up Close to a Critter

 When people think of Tasmania, wildlife often springs to mind.
 Little Penguins for example, are on everyone’s list of favourites.
 The coastal town of Penguin and the surrounding district is a good place to start looking.
 And you know you’re going to see a really big penguin if all else fails!
 If you want a guaranteed encounter, visit Wings Wildlife Park.
 The people and the animals are really friendly there.

-5. Snack on Something Yummy in Penguin and Ulverstone
+5. Something Yummy in Penguin and Ulverstone

 All this activity is bound to have you feeling a little hungry.
 Well you’ve come to the right place, because this region even has the Gunns Plains Potato Festival to celebrate the humble spud.
 The Cradle to Coast Tasting Trail will guide you to all the local produce; places like Cradle Coast Olives, where you can buy top-class olive oil right from the source.
 Maybe you could collect a few jars of goodness from the locally-made Pickled Sisters Pantry range.